-The Year 9 programme of study for English builds upon all the skills the pupils have learnt so far, while preparing them for the demands of GCSE Language and Literature.
+The Year 9 programme of study for English builds upon all the skills the pupils have learnt so far, and additionally introduces comparative skills to prepare them for the demands of GCSE Language and Literature.
 It continues to be based upon the three elements of Reading, Writing and Speaking and Listening.